Cautions for Plug-n-Fire

 - Also - this practice could lead to a fire if you accidentally leave combustible materials on the lid.

-Turn Off Power While Loading - Turn off power to the kiln when loading or servicing.
+Turn Off Power While Loading - Turn off the power when loading or servicing the kiln.

 Do Not Unload Kiln While Hot - You may burn yourself.